 The city of Maasin

 Ostensibly the home of an up-and-coming bamboo theme park, Maasin is popularly considered to be the Bamboo Capital of the Philippines.
-It is also the official capital of the Southern Leyte province, which happens to be the nation’s second least populated province.
-Short on people but long on bamboo, Maasin is surrounded by 5,000 hectares (12,000 acres) of cultivated bamboo.
+It is located in the Iloilo province, on the Visayan Island of Panay.
+Situated in the mountainous highlands, Maasin is surrounded by 5,000 hectares (12,000 acres) of cultivated bamboo.
 Most of this bamboo is harvested for furniture and other light construction.

 The Bamboo Theme Park claims to showcase all things bamboo, from production, plantation, maintenance, rehabilitation, harvest, treatment and processing.
 Details are scarce, however, and the park has no official website.